 Surrounding the foam interior is a zippered cover.
 This can be machine-washed, so is easy to keep clean.
 There’s also a waterproof layer to protect the mattress from accidents.
 While this is a useful addition for any dog owner, it’s especially important if your dog is getting old or isn’t house trained.

 One of the best things about the Brindle is that it offers great value for money.
 While the RRP is high, there are often deals that cost considerably less.
-If you can get it for less than $50, it's a real bargain that almost any small dog will love.
+If you can get it for the right price, it’s an excellent bed that almost any small dog will love.

-If you're looking for a luxury bed for a small dog, the Deep Dish Cuddler is a great choice.
-It's not the most supportive - so I don't recommend it for dogs with joint problems - but small dogs that enjoy snuggling will love the soft security it provides.
+If you’re looking for a luxury bed for a small dog, the OrthoComfort Sherpa Cuddler is a great choice.
+It’s not the most supportive – so I don’t recommend it for dogs with joint problems – but small dogs that enjoy snuggling will love the plush security it provides.
+The lower front wall also acts as a convenient headrest.

-Let's start with its construction.
-The Deep Dish Cuddler is made with overstuffed polyester walls and a soft Sherpa fabric cover.
-The entire bed can be machine washed, so you don't need to worry about removing the cover.
-While it's marketed for dogs with joint pain, I think it's better suited to younger dogs that like a more enclosed sleeping location.
+Let’s start with its construction.
+The OrthoComfort Cuddler is made with overstuffed rear walls and a soft Sherpa fabric cover.
+The entire bed can be machine washed, so you don’t need to worry about removing the cover.
+While it’s marketed for dogs with joint pain, I think it’s better suited to younger dogs that like a more enclosed sleeping location.

-It's not the most durable dog bed, but it can withstand light chewing from small breeds.
-It also has a waterproof bottom for extra protection.
+The OrthoComfort Cuddler isn’t the most durable dog bed, but it can withstand light chewing from small breeds.
+It also has a water-resistant bottom, made with durable nylon, for extra floor protection.

 A bonus is that there are a range of different colors available.
-These include pink, brown, teal and chocolate.
-There's only one size though - so while the 20x15 inches exterior is great for dogs that like to snuggle, it's probably not big enough for your dog to stretch out.
+These include pink, brown, teal and black.
+There’s only a couple of sizes though – so while the 20″ x 20″ inch exterior (or 24″ x 22″ for the Jumbo size) is great for dogs that like to snuggle, it’s probably not big enough for your dog to stretch out.

 At the other end of the luxury spectrum from the Deep Dish Cuddler, there’s the Coolaroo raised dog bed.
 While it doesn’t provide the same level of comfort, it’s a good choice if your pet regularly overheats.
 It can also be used outdoors and indoors.